Garbiñe Muguruza: 2018: Mixed results, out of top 10

 Muguruza started the season at the Brisbane International, where she was the top seed.
 After receiving a bye into the second round, she faced Aleksandra Krunić, but was forced to retire due to cramping in the third set.
 Muguruza had served for the match in the second set, and the retirement marked the third straight year she had succumbed to injuries at Brisbane.
-Muguruza then took a wildcard into the Sydney International, where she was once again the top seed.
+Muguruza then took a wild card into the Sydney International, where she was once again the top seed.
 After beating Kiki Bertens in the second round, Muguruza withdrew from the tournament due to continued physical problems.

 At the Australian Open, she was the third seed, and was also in contention for the No. 1 ranking.
-In the first round, she beat French wildcard Jessika Ponchet, in straight sets.
+In the first round, she beat French wild card Jessika Ponchet, in straight sets.
 In the second round, Muguruza was shocked by the world No. 88, Hsieh Su-wei, in straight sets.

 After losing early at the Australian Open, Muguruza announced that Conchita Martínez would be rejoining her team for the next four events.

 In her first event back with Martínez, Garbiñe reached the Qatar Open final, recording wins over Duan Yingying, Sorana Cîrstea, and Caroline Garcia en route.
 She then lost to Petra Kvitová, in three sets.
 Muguruza then played Dubai, where she was seeded second.
 After receiving a first round bye, she beat CiCi Bellis and Caroline Garcia in straight sets.
 In the semifinals, Muguruza lost to Daria Kasatkina in three sets, despite having served for the match and held three match points in the second set.